-The Band Program at ULM attracts students from throughout the United States.
-Band
+ULM Bands attract students from throughout the United States.
+Band students represent

-musicians, music educators, classroom officers, television news anchors, and at least
+educators, classroom officers, television news anchors, and at least one state representative.

-tuba ensemble, percussion ensemble, steel drum ensemble, and African drum ensemble.
+percussion ensemble, steel drum ensemble, and African drum ensemble.
+For more information,

-Wind Ensemble The Wind Ensemble is the premier instrumental performing group within the Department of Music.
+Wind Ensemble The Wind Ensemble is the premier instrumental performing group within the Music Program.
 Membership is by audition at the end of the Fall semester.
 The Wind Ensemble performs the most challenging literature for the wind band.
 Comprised of up to 52 of the most proficient wind and percussion players on campus, the Wind Ensemble performs several concerts on campus throughout the year and travels throughout Louisiana and surrounding states as musical ambassadors for the university.

 Symphonic Band The Symphonic Band performs several concerts on campus each year.
 Membership is by audition at the end of the Fall semester.
 The Symphonic band performs a wide variety of challenging literature for the wind band.
 Comprised of up to 75 highly proficient wind and percussion players, all Symphonic Band members qualify for band talent grants if they participated in Marching Band during the fall semester.